suleymanayaz/Maze-Game/README.md

 ## Installation
 This min requires [Java-8 SDK](https://www.oracle.com/tr/java/technologies/javase/javase8-archive-downloads.html)

+## If you just want to play the game, you can download [Maze Game .exe](https://github.com/suleymanayaz/Q-Learning/releases/tag/v1.0.0) from realese.

 ![Game_Settings](/Example_Images/readmeImages/_game_Settings.PNG)

 You must enter the starting and ending points of the agent precisely in terms of the numbers shown on the board but putting a wall is up to you